crispab/codekvast/README.md

 The zip file for that case weighs less than 1 MB.

+## License

+Codekvast is released under the MIT license.

 ## How To Kick The Tyres

 1. Install **JDK 8** (OpenJDK or Oracle are fine.)